KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ## Instantiating XMP metadata

-Metadata can be instantiated in a node by defining the `extensions.KHR_xmp` property and, within that, an index into the `packets` array using the `packet` property.
+Metadata can be instantiated in a gltf object by defining the `extensions.KHR_xmp` property and, within that, an index into the `packets` array using the `packet` property.
 The following example shows a glTF Mesh instantiating the XMP metadata at index `0`.

 ```json